ForexBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Pepperstone is an agency-execution broker that offers excellent pricing on its Razor account when combined with its Active Trader program for high-volume traders.
 Meanwhile, its Standard account is not as impressive, and features comparably higher spreads.

-Razor account: The Razor account can be used with the TradingView platform, MetaTrader (MT4 or MT5) platforms or cTrader platforms, and follows a commission-based pricing structure (in addition to prevailing spreads).
-Pepperstone listed an average spread of 0.17 pips for the EUR/USD on its Razor account (as of September 2022).
-When including the commission-equivalent of 0.70 pips, the all-in cost jumps to 0.87 pips – which is slightly higher than the industry average.
+Razor account: The Razor account can be used with the TradingView, MetaTrader (MT4 or MT5), or cTrader platforms, and follows a commission-based pricing structure (in addition to prevailing spreads).
+Pepperstone listed an average spread of 0.10 pips for the EUR/USD on its Razor account (as of July 2024).
+When including the commission-equivalent of 0.70 pips, the all-in cost increases to 0.80 pips – which is close to the industry average.

-Standard account: Pepperstone’s Standard account is commission-free, and has listed an average spread of 0.77 pips on the EUR/USD (as of September 2022).
-When considering the Razor’s all-in cost of 0.87 pips (including commission), the Standard account stands out as a more affordable option.
+Standard account: Pepperstone’s Standard account is commission-free, and has listed an average spread of 1.1 pips on the EUR/USD (as of July 2024).
+When considering the Razor’s all-in cost of 0.80 pips (including commission), the Standard account is the more expensive option.

 Active traders: Pepperstone's Active Trader program will rebate a portion of the spread, depending on your monthly trading volume and the applicable tier.

-United Kingdom and EU: Professional clients that trade at least $10 million per month (100 standard lots) of any commodity can be eligible for the Tier One rebate of 5% per lot (rates vary for forex and indices).
-Tier Four rebates can be negotiated for those who do more than 500 lots monthly.
+United Kingdom and EU: Professional clients that trade at least £20 million per month of forex can be eligible for a rebate on the spreads paid of 15% per lot (rates vary for commodities and indices).
+The rebate continues to improve up to 25% for those who trade more than £200 million per month.

 Feature Pepperstone logoPepperstone